 The King’s Hall opened on 21st October 1911.
 It was Dover’s first purpose-built cinema, and has a narrow entrance.
-Designed by architect A.H.
+Designed in a Neo-Classical style by architect A.H.
 Steele with 800 seats in stalls and circle levels.
 Live entertainment was introduced in 1913, performed on the 36 feet deep stage.
 There were nine dressing rooms.

 In 1931, the seating capacity was increased to 1,050, and other improvements were made.
 In the summer of 1933, it was briefly re-named King’s Cinema, but soon went back to the King’s Hall name.
 The building was destroyed by fire on 29th December 1937.
 Only the entrance facade was saved.